-One of the best freeware adventure games I have come across, Pleurghburg: Dark Ages is an outstanding detective point-and-click adventure game that boasts an interesting plot, fun and logical puzzles, and very high gaming value. |
+One of the best freeware games I have come across, Pleurghburg: Dark Ages is an outstanding detective point-and-click adventure game that boasts an interesting plot, fun and logical puzzles, and very high play value. |

 If you enjoy traditional point-and-click adventure games, Pleurghburg is well worth your time.
-The graphics and writing may be amateurish, but the excellent play value and logic puzzles will keep you entertained for much longer than an average freeware title.
-A great game, and the well-deserved winner of the “Best Game” category of 2001 AGS Award.
+The graphics and writing may be amateurish, but the excellent play value and logical puzzles will keep you entertained for much longer than an average freeware title.
+A great game, and the well-deserved winner of the “Best Game” category of 2001 AGS Awards.
 Two thumbs up, way up!Reviewed by: Underdogs